-PhD/MD, Massachusetts Institute of Technology (MIT) and Harvard University
+MD/PhD, Harvard University and Massachusetts Institute of Technology (MIT)

 Dayan Li is an immigrant from China

-Fellowship awarded to support work towards a PhD/MD in Biology and Biological Sciences at Massachusetts Institute of Technology (MIT) and Harvard University
+Fellowship awarded to support work towards an MD/PhD in Biological Sciences and Biology at Harvard University and Massachusetts Institute of Technology (MIT)

 During high school in Maryland, he won the top prize at the 2007 Intel International Science and Engineering Fair for research in cancer biology at the National Institutes of Health.
 He was also a National Merit Scholar.